 When managers call to tell me they hired an applicant that my pre-employment personality tests warned them was a liar, they report those three problems.
 I resist saying, “You should have listened to my test’s results and my advice.”
 Instead, I try to comfort the manager by saying, “Well, you learn from experience.”
 Then, the manager sighs – and then replies, “Well, Dr. Mercer, that was a very expensive experience!
 I should have listened to your test and to your advice.”

-Remember = If you want to hire hard-working, productive, low-turnover employees, make sure pre-employment personality tests you use “catch” lying, deceptive applicants.
+Remember = If you want to hire hard-working, productive, low-turnover employees, make sure pre-hire personality assessments you use “catch” lying, deceptive applicants.
 Fortunately, a scientific, logical method is used in certain pre-employment tests to “catch” those liars.

 D. Legal Aspects of Employment Testing + what you need to know

-Here is a generally overview of legal aspects of employment testing.
+Here is a generally overview of legal aspects of pre-hire testing.
 Specifically, three main legal

 1. Use valid and reliable tests